Search

 Animal rescue facilities hire marketing and publicity experts to maximise income from charity events and fundraising platforms.
 These experts are also responsible for managing communications with donors, supporters and other stakeholders and promoting volunteer activities.
 Those interested in working in an animal rescue or rehoming facility as a Communications and Publicity officer will have a relevant university qualification in the area of Marketing or Public Relations.

 Working with animals will not only find you a well-paying career but will also help you bring a positive impact to the community.
-However, you must possess good communication skills, demonstrate empathy, confidence, commitment,e.g. and respect towards the animals and their owners, to succeed in a career working with animals.
+However, you must possess good communication skills and demonstrate empathy, confidence, commitment,e.g. and respect towards the animals and their owners to succeed in a career working with animals.
 Passionate about working with animals but wondering how to get started?
 We recommend our ACM20121 Certificate II in Animal Care programs to kick-start your career.
 Wondering how to get started?
 Read our qualifications page or contact us today to point you in the right direction.